PHOENIXCONTACT/MORYX-Framework/docs/articles/Products/ProductStorage.md

 The target type property defines the scope of the strategy.
 It must return the same value that is returned by `product.Type` and should usually be defined by a constant field on the product definition.

-## IncludeParent
+## ParentLoading

-This flag indicates that the parent shall be included as well of instances of this product type are loaded.
-This is usually the case for sets with 1-on-1 relationships between a product and a part.
+This enum indicates how the parent shall be treated if instances of this product type are loaded.
+This allows for three options - `Ignore`, `Flat` and `Full`. `Ignore` is the default for all parts that are used in multiple products.
+The other two options indicate whether only the parent **and** the reference to the orignal product is resolved or the full product tree of the parent.
 In our example we assume that a watchface is only used for one watch because the model name is printed on the watchface.
-Needles however can be included in numerours watches and therefor do not activate this flag.
+Because our watch is a rather small product we can use `Full` here, however if the parent has lots of part links which we do not need, the preferred option is `Flat`.
+Needles on the other side can be included in numerours watches and therefor do not activate parent loading.

 ## Parts